milanm/DotNet-Developer-Roadmap/README.md

-# .NET Core Developer Roadmap 2023.
+# .NET Developer Roadmap 2023.

 This is a step-by-step guide to becoming a .NET Engineer, with links to relevant learning resources.